Cerebral radiation necrosis

 - radiation necrosis is usually hypometabolic whereas tumor is hypermetabolic

-It has been suggested that involvement of the corpus callosum with the crossing of the midline and multiple lesions or subependymal spread would favour a recurrent tumor over radiation necrosis 2, however, conventional imaging can be misleading, and no individual feature is reliable.
+It has been suggested that involvement of the corpus callosum with the crossing of the midline and multiple lesions or subependymal spread would favor a recurrent tumor over radiation necrosis 2, however, conventional imaging can be misleading, and no individual feature is reliable.

 - 1. Kumar AJ, Leeds NE, Fuller GN et-al. Malignant gliomas: MR imaging spectrum of radiation therapy- and chemotherapy-induced necrosis of the brain after treatment.
 Radiology.
 2000;217 (2): 377-84.
 Radiology (full text) - Pubmed citation